-Deputy Headteacher (Pastoral)
+Assistant Headteacher (Attendance)

-The Deputy Headteacher with responsibility for attendance will provide a strategic lead throughout the school by line managing key members of attendance staff, supporting other school leaders in the effective deployment of resources, ensuring compliance with the policy outlined and having oversight of cases that are being prepared for formal prosecution.
+The Assistant Headteacher with responsibility for attendance will provide a strategic lead throughout the school by line managing key members of attendance staff, supporting other school leaders in the effective deployment of resources, ensuring compliance with the policy outlined and having oversight of cases that are being prepared for formal prosecution.

-The Deputy Headteacher will also be responsible for quality assurance of all processes, data analysis and reporting to the Senior Leadership Team and Governing Body.
+The Assistant Headteacher will also be responsible for quality assurance of all processes, data analysis and reporting to the Senior Leadership Team and Governing Body.

-The Deputy Headteacher will also work alongside the Local Authority to address attendance concerns and to agree a joined-up approach for severely absent pupils.
+The Assistant Headteacher with responsibility for attendance will also work alongside the Local Authority to address attendance concerns and to agree a joined-up approach for severely absent pupils.